-With the upcoming holiday season starting to appear on marketers’ radar screens, a traditional idea from the past might be worth bringing back: sending handwritten thank you mesages to loyal customers.
+With the upcoming holiday season starting to appear on marketers’ radar screens, a traditional idea from the past might be worth bringing back: sending handwritten thank you messages to loyal customers.
 But here’s a twist: Instead of waiting until after a sale has been made, those in the know are sending thank you’s as a pre-emptive move now.
 The idea is to jog previous customers’ memories about your business, and hopefully prompt them to make a return visit.
-It's a way to subtlely boost your marketing communications efforts and build goodwill at the same time.
+It's a way to subtly boost your marketing communications efforts and build goodwill at the same time.

 When people arrive home at the end of a workday and go through the day’s mail, generic postcards addressed to you “…or Current Resident” usually go right into the trash.
 Retail catalogs -- if you’re a regular shopper of the brand -- might be put aside for later.
 Bills are viewed with a disdainful sigh, but a handwritten note is something that stands out, and is likely the first piece you’ll open.
 If it happens to be a business thank you note, sent in appreciation for a recent transaction, it’s all the more pleasantly surprising.
 And, according to research, welcomed and helpful in building customer loyalty.